 Carers and nurses record daily notes in real-time on an app.
 They received on-site training from Person Centred Software to use the handheld device.
 Now, nurses no longer have to write daily care plans since the data auto-populates as digital care plans.
 A nurse explains, “Recently when a carer performed an enema, I didn’t have to go and check if it was a good result afterwards as I could immediately see on the digital care plans.”

-‘Mobile Care Monitoring provides nurses with more detailed, more person centred, quicker and easier reports, and reduces paperwork time and costs.’
+“Mobile Care Monitoring provides our nurses with more detailed, more person-centred, quicker and easier reports.
+It reduces paperwork time and costs too.”

 Monika Gilice, Registered Manager, Kestrel Grove Nursing Home

 By reducing time spent on documentation, carers and nurses say that they can spend more time with residents, which is who Monika says matters most.